zaius/vagrant-listen-server/README.md

 Since polling implementations will probably rely on statting the file in some way, this creates a pretty awful experience.

-The best answer I've managed to find is forwarding filesystem events.
-The listen gem is already used by vagrant, (as part of rsync-auto) and allows forwarding of filesystem events over TCP, so that's what I've tried to stick with.
+I have tried to keep dependencies to a minimum and only rely on ruby stdlib and gems already required by vagrant.
+The listen gem is used by vagrant (as part of rsync-auto) so it is used for file system notifications.

 ## Clients